-International money transfers are a significant topic for discussion for the 7.8m expatriates living in the UAE.
+International money transfers are a significant topic for discussion for the approximately 7.8m expatriates living in the UAE.
 It’s more of an issue in Dubai than it is in other major expatriates’ hubs across the globe for several reasons, as follows:

 - First and foremost, the reported bank fees on transfers involving the Dirham are excruciating.
 The Dirham is considered as an “exotic currency”, and the exchange rate markup banks take for it can be as high as 5%.
 People are eager to find cheaper and better alternatives for moving their funds.